Superconvergent Gradient Recovery for Virtual Element Methods

 In this example, we consider the following homogeneous elliptic equation

 The exact solution is $u(x,y) = \sin(\pi x)\sin(\pi y)$.

 In this test, we adopt six different types of meshes to numerically show the superconvergence of the proposed gradient recovery method.
-The first level of each type meshes is plotted in Fig. \ref{fig:mesh}.
-The first type meshes $\mathcal{T}_{h,1}$ are just the uniform square meshes.
-The second type meshes $\mathcal{T}_{h,2}$ are uniform hexagonal meshes.
-The third type meshes $\mathcal{T}_{h,3}$ are uniform nonconvex meshes. $\mathcal{T}_{h,4}$ are generated by adding random perturbation to the meshes $\mathcal{T}_{h,1}$.
-The fifth type meshes $\mathcal{T}_{h,5}$ are generated by applying the following coordinate transform
+The first level of each type of meshes are plotted in Figure \ref{fig:mesh}.
+The first type of mesh $\mathcal{T}_{h,1}$ is just the uniform square mesh.
+The second type of mesh $\mathcal{T}_{h,2}$ is uniform hexagonal mesh.
+The third type of mesh $\mathcal{T}_{h,3}$ is uniform non-convex mesh. $\mathcal{T}_{h,4}$ is generated by adding random perturbation to the mesh $\mathcal{T}_{h,1}$.
+The fifth type of mesh $\mathcal{T}_{h,5}$ is generated by applying the following coordinate transform

-to the uniform hexagonal meshes $\mathcal{T}_{h,2}$.
-The sixth type meshes $\mathcal{T}_{h,6}$ are smoothed Voronoi meshes generated by Polymesher\cite{TPPM2012}.
-The characterization of the six different types meshes are summarized in Table \ref{tab:mesh}.
+to the uniform hexagonal mesh $\mathcal{T}_{h,2}$.
+The sixth type of mesh $\mathcal{T}_{h,6}$ is smoothed Voronoi mesh generated by Polymesher\cite{TPPM2012}.